MARK OF THE DEVIL (1970)

 Director: Michael Armstrong

-When distributed in the U.S. in 1972 by Hallmark/American International, MARK OF THE DEVIL was a huge smash, especially at well-attended drive-ins crammed with teenagers seeking cheep thrills.
+When distributed in the U.S. in 1972 by Hallmark/American International, the West German-made MARK OF THE DEVIL was a huge smash, especially at well-attended drive-ins crammed with teenagers seeking cheap thrills.
 You see, lucky patrons were bestowed "stomach distress bags" that read, "This VOMIT BAG and the PRICE of one ADMISSION will enable YOU to SEE... the first film rated V for violence."
-With an ad campaign like this, the film became legendary and notorious, sometimes being double-billed with Wes Craven's LAST HOUSE ON THE LEFT.
-MARK OF THE DEVIL was one of the first DVD releases from Anchor Bay in 1998, and now Blue Underground has unleashed a new edition with a fresh transfer and more supplements than you could stick a hot poker at!
+With an ad campaign like this (not approved by the MPAA), the film became legendary and notorious, sometimes being double-billed with Wes Craven's LAST HOUSE ON THE LEFT or even triple billed along with S.F.
+Brownrigg’s DON’T LOOK IN THE BASEMENT.
+MARK OF THE DEVIL was one of the first DVD releases from Anchor Bay in 1998, then Blue Underground re-released it a few years after that with a better transfer.
+Now British-based company Arrow Video (as part of their inauguration of new Stateside releases) presents the film in HD as a Blu-ray/DVD combo with more supplements than you could stick a hot poker at!

 MARK OF THE DEVIL is a real hit or miss, as genre fans seem to either hate it or love it.
-It does have enough going for it: great period costumes; authentic Austrian landscapes, castles and houses; and a reliable ensemble cast that includes veterans Lom and Nalder, as well as the lovable Herbert Fux as an executioner who mistreats prisoners while snacking on chicken legs and making a marionette out of a bunny rabbit.
+It does have enough going for it: great period costumes; authentic Austrian landscapes, castles and old houses; and a reliable ensemble cast that includes veterans Lom and Nalder, as well as the lovable Herbert Fux (LADY FRANKENSTEIN) as an executioner who mistreats prisoners while snacking on chicken legs and making a marionette out of a pet bunny rabbit.
 The scenes of torture are still quite unsettling.
-Victims are burnt at the stake, pricked in the face or stomach, stretched on a rack, branded on the foot, not to forget the infamous tearing out of Gaby Fuch's tongue.
+Victims are burnt at the stake, pricked in the face or stomach, stretched on a rack, branded on the foot, not to forget the infamous tearing out of a worn-out woman’s tongue (played by Gaby Fuchs, WEREWOLF SHADOW).
 At times the film is hard to take seriously as it seemingly exaggerates the excessiveness of the European witch-hunts.
 For one thing, many of the sequences would fit right into a Monty Python skit.
 If you know the way the British comedy troupe mocks various historical events, you'll know exactly what I mean.
-Also, the dialog suffers in bad dubbing.
-Even though it was filmed in English and Lom and Nalder dubbed their own voices, the English language version offers lines like "Now a good shampoo..." while someone is tarred and feathered (this is supposed to be 1700).
+Also, the dialog suffers in some silly dubbing.
+Even though it was filmed largely in English and Lom and Nalder dubbed their own voices, the English language version offers lines like "Now a good shampoo..." while someone is tarred and feathered (this is supposed to be 1700).
+But overall, MARK OF THE DEVIL is handsome production with a strong European cast, rich in its occasionally romanticized gothic flavor and with enough gruesomeness to satiate most gorehounds.

 BACK TO REVIEWS